 Implement self-service group and application access

-Azure AD can allow non-administrators to manage access to resources, using security groups, Microsoft 365 groups, application roles, and access package catalogs.
+Microsoft Entra ID can allow non-administrators to manage access to resources, using security groups, Microsoft 365 groups, application roles, and access package catalogs.
 Self-service group management enables group owners to manage their own groups, without needing to be assigned an administrative role.
 Users can also create and manage Microsoft 365 groups without relying on administrators to handle their requests, and unused groups expire automatically.
-Azure AD entitlement management further enables delegation and visibility, with comprehensive access request workflows and automatic expiration.
+Microsoft Entra entitlement management further enables delegation and visibility, with comprehensive access request workflows and automatic expiration.
 You can delegate to non-administrators the ability to configure their own access packages for groups, Teams, applications, and SharePoint Online sites they own, with custom policies for who is required to approve access, including configuring employee's managers and business partner sponsors as approvers.

-With Azure AD access reviews, you can manage access package and group memberships, access to enterprise applications, and privileged role assignments to make sure you maintain a security standard.
+With Microsoft Entra access reviews, you can manage access package and group memberships, access to enterprise applications, and privileged role assignments to make sure you maintain a security standard.
 Regular oversight by the users themselves, resource owners, and other reviewers ensure that users don't retain access for extended periods of time when they no longer need it.

 Implement automatic user provisioning

 Provisioning and deprovisioning are the processes that ensure consistency of digital identities across multiple systems.
 These processes are typically applied as part of identity lifecycle management.

 Provisioning is the processes of creating an identity in a target system based on certain conditions.
 De-provisioning is the process of removing the identity from the target system, when conditions are no longer met.
 Synchronization is the process of keeping the provisioned object, up to date, so that the source object and target object are similar.

 Microsoft Entra ID currently provides three areas of automated provisioning.
 They are: